Sri Lanka medical group warns of catastrophic shortages | Politics

 This has turned the economic crisis into a political one, with no functioning Cabinet including crucial finance and health ministers.
 Parliament has failed to reach a consensus in three days of debate on how to deal with the crisis.

+Five other family members are lawmakers, including Finance Minister Basil Rajapaksa, Irrigation Minister Chamal Rajapaksa and a nephew, Sports Minister Namal Rajapaksa.

-The government estimates the COVID-19 pandemic has cost Sri Lanka's tourism-dependent economy $14 billion in the last two years.
+The government estimates the COVID-19 pandemic has cost Sri Lanka's tourism-dependent economy USD14 billion in the last two years.
 Protesters also allege fiscal mismanagement.
 The country has immense foreign debts after borrowing heavily for infrastructure and other projects.
-Its foreign debt repayment obligations are around $7 billion this year alone.
+Its foreign debt repayment obligations are around USD7 billion this year alone.

 The debts and dwindling foreign reserves leave it unable to pay for imported goods.